Live long and illuminate

 The Evluma (patent pending) integrated photocontrol (P Option) has no contacts to fail, a lens made from extra-think, UV-stabilized polycarbonate in a shape and thickness designed to break up hail and ice and an industrial-strength, wide temperature range silicon O-ring.

 Evluma’s propriety driver includes ‘ballast grade’ components carefully selected and purchased from only authorized distributors to avoid substandard or counterfeit parts.
 Operating conditions directly affect the life of electrolytic capacitors.
 Temperature and current derating increases capacitor life.
 But even over calculated Load Life, capacitors can drift out of spec.
 Planning for long life, we did the math and implemented parts with twice the capacitance required for proper circuit operation.
-We also encapsulate the driver in soft, thermally conductive silicone which not only conducts heat out to the AreaMax housing (see also Thermal Management), but supports the capacitors and other components to prevent vibration induced failures.

 Providing added safety to installers, the AreaMax is galvanically isolated from the power line by our propriety Class II driver.